rhodyprog4ds/BrownFall21/assignments/02-python-access.md

 ## Make a dataset about your datasets

-Import the list from the `datasets` module you created in the step above.
+Import the list fomr the `datasets` module you created in the step above.
 Then terate over the list of dictionaries, and:

 1. save it to a local csv using the short name you provided for the dataset as the file name, without writing the index column to the file.